 Residents can submit architecture change requests

 A resident’s goal is to sustain or increase their property value through minor improvements or major architecture/equipment upgrades.
-The architecture change request module helps them to The architecture change request module’s integration with the resident portal allows managers to work with residents directly on their home improvement requests.
+The architecture change request module’s integration with the resident portal allows managers to work with residents directly on their home improvement requests.
 In the portal, residents can submit an ACR, set a due date, and attach relevant documentation to assist with the approval process.
 They can also log back in at any time to view the status of their requests and comment on it.

 Managers can also create ACR tickets on behalf of residents

 In the manager portal, managers can create and assign tickets to themselves or other managers to stay on top of architecture change requests.
 When creating the ticket, managers can set a due date, associate it to a unit and resident account, adjust occupant permissions, and attach documents.
 Furthermore, managers can collaborate throughout the process of the request to keep other staff and residents in the loop.
 In our upcoming December 2019 release, resident Board Members will be able to manage the entire workflow of architecture change requests for the community(ies) they live in.

 Once the manager has looked into the request thoroughly, they can approve or reject it and inform the resident of the same.
 If the request is not ready to be approved yet, managers can use statuses such as “In Review” or “On Hold”.
 You also notify residents of the status while progressing through the architecture change request from the “acknowledged” stage to “completed”, “cancelled”, or “rejected” stages by making the ticket visible by them and notifying the main contact.

 As the architecture change request from residents progresses through various stages, Pilera’s ticketing system tracks it all automatically.
 The ticket details provide a comprehensive audit trail of each action taken on an architecture change request.
 Managers can revisit tickets at any time to see status changes, assignment changes, and all comments, thus improving accountability within the company.